-- Implement a combination of strategies that have been demonstrated to be both effective and cost effective, recognizing that no one approach will suffice; - Continue to evaluate promising approaches, such as programs that combine both strategies to reduce poverty through cash transfers and in-kind assistance and strategies to promote the education and skill development of children and parents in poverty; and - Set a target for how much the rate of poverty among U.S. children should be reduced in the coming 5 to 10 years, as setting a target is important to building a road map of steps toward reducing poverty.
+- Continue to evaluate promising approaches, such as programs that combine both strategies to reduce poverty through cash transfers and in-kind assistance and strategies to promote the education and skill development of children and parents in poverty; and - Set a target for how much the rate of poverty among U.S. children should be reduced in the coming 5 to 10 years, as setting a target is important to building a road map of steps toward reducing poverty.